RauchF/BabelBot/README.md

 ## Installation

-You can either use the precompiled packages, compile BabelBot yourself or use the provided Dockerfile.
+You can either use the precompiled packages, compile BabelBot yourself or use the provided Dockerfile.\
+You can also deploy BabelBot on a Kubernetes cluster using Helm.

 ### Precompiled packages